-There are several legends about the origin of this dish, including a very curious one: in 1200 a very beautiful young marquise arrived at an guest house; the owner of the inn, after having accompanied the marquise to his room, remained to spy on her from the lock of the door deeply attracted by her beauty and specially of her navel.
+There are several legends about the origin of this dish, including a very curious one: in 1200 a very beautiful young marquise arrived at a guest house; the owner of the inn, after having accompanied the marquise to his room, remained to spy on her from the lock of the door deeply attracted by her beauty and especially of her navel.

 So, when preparing dinner, the man, remembering that wonderful image, pulled the sheet in order to recreate that navel, then deciding to fill the sheet with meat.

 Bucatini all’amatriciana Lazio